-Due from banks and Islamic financing to customers are financial assets with fixed or determinable payments that are not quoted in an active market.
-These instruments comply with Code of Islamic Sharia.
+Deposits with banks and Islamic financing to customers are financial assets with fixed or determinable payments that are not quoted in an active market.

 Murabaha

 Murabaha is an agreement relating to the sale of commodities at cost plus an agreed upon profit margin, whereby the seller informs the buyer of the price at which the deal will be completed and also the amount of profit to be recognized.
 Murabaha is a financial asset originated by the Group and is stated at amortized cost net of provision for impairment.